 Some risks that your business faces are very apparent – you know that you need to get general liability and workers’ comp insurance to protect your business from liability.
 But there are plenty of risks related to employment practices, even though it might be hard to imagine one of your employees ever bringing a lawsuit against your business.
 Some of the risks include…

 - Job application

 - Orientation for new employees

 - Enforcement of company policies

-The biggest risks are wrongful termination, sexual harassment, and discrimination.
+Some of the biggest risks are wrongful termination and discrimination.

 How can you protect your business from its employment practices risks?